Introduction of DTAmetasa (1.0.0)

 See the details of the GLM model in Help and Download panel

-Likelihood-based Sensitivity Analysis for Publication Bias
+Likelihood-based Sensitivity Analysis for Adjusting Publication Bias

 This panel is used for sensitivity analysis on the estimates of meta-analysis of diagnostic test accuracy.